A Fort Wayne man was convicted on all counts Friday in the killings of three people on Thanksgiving Day two years ago.

 Prosecutors Tesa Helge and Tom Chaille said Pinkston was acting in concert with Joyner and knew what was going to happen.

 Pinkston knew they were likely there to commit a robbery, Chaille said during closing arguments Friday.
+At least one backpack filled with marijuana was taken from the home.

-"They were there to rob and kill, and that's what they did," he said.
-"When you fire shots, you know of the high probability you're going to kill (people).
-You're responsible for your buddy's shots, too."
+“They were there to rob and kill, and that's what they did,” Chaille said.
+“When you fire shots, you know of the high probability you're going to kill (people).
+You're responsible for your buddy's shots, too.”